Australia disrupts alleged plane terror plot

 "Exactly what is behind this is something that we will need to investigate fully," he said.

-The prime minister said extra security measures have been in place at Sydney Airport since Thursday and have since been put in place at the country's other major airports.
+The Prime Minister said extra security measures have been in place at Sydney Airport since Thursday and have since been put in place at the country's other major airports.

-Transport security official advised travelers to get to their airports two hours before their flights are due to take off.
+Transport security officials advised travelers to get to their airports two hours before their scheduled flight departures.

 "Those traveling should go about their business with confidence," he added.